nendonerd/nendoBlog/README.md

 ## Todo List:
 - ✔︎ fix url issues
-- add https support
+- ✔︎ add https support
 - create a mask for guiding wechat user to open in browser
 - auto backup(sync) ghost/content & isso/db/comments.db to local
+- learn handlebar and modify the theme
 - auto add isso script to any scheme
 - make a todo list tool for the blog
 - make some logo
-- develop a proper theme
+- rebuild a fully customized frontend using gatsby